Schwitzd/schwitzd.me/content/posts/how-i-set-up-this-site.md

     server --bind 0.0.0.0 -D
 {{< / highlight >}}

-I quickly realised that I was in a chicken-egg situation.. to spawn a Hugo development server, I need an existing Hugo website, but I can create an Hugo website without the Hugo CLI?! so I decided to write a small bash script that would check if a website already exists on the mounted volume, and if not, launch a wizard to create one.
+I quickly realised that I was in a chicken-egg situation.. to spawn a Hugo development server, I need an existing Hugo website, but how I can create an Hugo website without the Hugo CLI?! so I decided to write a small bash script that would check if a website already exists on the mounted volume, and if not, launch a wizard to create one.

 The first time you start the container in an empty folder, you will see: